Chart Color Schemes

 Population growth drivers in Murray are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Murray's population is estimated at around 1,739 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Murray's population is estimated at around 1,739 as of Nov 2025.
 This reflects an increase of 0 people (0.0%) since the 2021 Census, which reported a population of 1,739 people.
 The change is inferred from the resident population of 1,739, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 144 persons per square kilometer, providing significant space per person and potential room for further development.
-Over the past decade, Murray has demonstrated resilient growth patterns with a 1.5% compound annual growth rate, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+This level of population equates to a density ratio of 144 persons per square kilometer.
+Over the past decade, Murray has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, over this period, projections indicate a decline in overall population, with the suburb's population expected to shrink by 14 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 197 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Projections indicate a decline in overall population by 14 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, projected to grow by 197 people.

 Frequently Asked Questions - Population